 Well, it’s been a painful few days.
-I take Tylenol every 6 hours, and by the fourth hour I am in need of it.
-The pain wakes me from my sleep and I stagger sleepily to the bottle of Tylenol and swallow two more capsules.
+I take Tylenol every 6 hours, and by the fourth hour, I need more.
+The pain wakes me from my sleep and I get up and swallow two more capsules.

-I don’t think I’ve ever in my life taken any kind of pain reliever more than twice in a row, but I had no idea stitches in your mouth holding together an excision could rattle me so.
+I don’t think I’ve ever in my life taken any kind of pain reliever more than twice in a row, but I had no idea stitches in your mouth holding together an excision could be so painful.

 The first day I could barely talk.
 It was well into the second day that I could open my mouth more than a tiny bit.
-Right now it’s not too bad and I have hopes that it’s easier from here.
+Right now it’s not too bad and hopefully it will get easier from here.

 Yesterday morning I headed to the grocery store for a stronger form of Tylenol.
 I came home with Tylenol Fast Acting Extra Strength and I was opening it on the way home.